prostetos/coursera-cleaning-data-course-project/README.md

+This repository contains all the files needed for the course project on getting and cleaning up data course of the Data Science Specialization on Coursera.

 First, we donwload the zip.file using the if statement.

 Then, we load the txt.files that we need in R, using the fread command